|Buses||Single journey||Daily cap||Weekly cap|

 Important note: this might sound obvious, but you need to use the same card for every single journey in order for the daily price cap to work (and the same goes with the weekly cap).

 The cost of the weekly cap varies depending on whether you just use the buses, or the buses plus trains (or just trains on their own).
 If you use the trains then it will also be affected by which zones you travel through (buses don’t have zones, so the bus price is always the same).
-Check out our London bus fares and London underground fares pages to see what the maximum weekly cap is for contactless cards.
+Check out the bus and train fares above, to see what the maximum weekly cap is for contactless cards.

 No. We get asked this question every day (literally every day!) but it’s not possible to share a contactless card.
 Each person in your group will require their own contactless debit card or contactless credit card.

 But the important point is this: if you tap twice, then only one fare will be deducted – not two!
 If you want to use your contactless card to pay for two tickets then you’ll have to get them from a self-service machine instead, or a manned ticket window – but then you’ll just end up paying the normal cash fare, and not the contactless fare.